ankitects/anki-manual/src/platform/mac/display-issues.md

 echo software > ~/Library/Application\ Support/Anki2/gldriver6
 ```

+It will not print anything.
+You can then start Anki again.

 If you wish to switch back to the default, change `software` to `auto`, or
 remove that file.